-The field placement consists of 480 hours in the field, which translates into approximately 14 to 16 weeks in the agency.
+The entire field placement consists of 512 hours in the field, which translates into 32 weeks in the agency across the two semesters.
 The scheduling of specific days and hours is left to the student and field instructor.

 Foundations of the KSU Social Work Program Mission, Themes, and Competencies